Credit Cards

 • Keeping track of multiple accounts can be difficult, especially for making on-time payments and watching for fraudulent activity.

-• Annual fees from multiple cards can quickly add up, making rewards possibly less useful.
+• Annual fees from multiple cards can quickly add up, so you’re paying for your rewards rather than getting a free perk.

 • Getting too many new cards at once could lower your score by dropping your average age of credit and placing hard inquiries on your credit report.